Experimental design for Partially Observed Markov Decision Processes: Modified HMM theory

 It can be shown that $ 0 \leq \delta(K)\leq 1$, however to get forgetting properties we often need $\delta(K) \leq 1-\varepsilon$, where $\varepsilon >0$.

 The latter inequality holds if we assume the Doeblin Condition is satisfied:

-\begin{myassump}[Assumption 4.3.12 in \cite{Cappe}] There exist an integer $m \geq 1, \epsilon \in (0,1)$, and a probability measure $\nu$ on $(X,\mathcal{X})$ such that for any $x\in X$ and $A \in \mathcal{X}$,
+\begin{myassump}[Assumption 4.3.12 in \citet{Cappe}] There exist an integer $m \geq 1, \epsilon \in (0,1)$, and a probability measure $\nu$ on $(X,\mathcal{X})$ such that for any $x\in X$ and $A \in \mathcal{X}$,

-\end{myassump} Under these assumptions Lemma 4.3.13 in \cite{Cappe} gives $\delta(Q^m)\leq 1-\varepsilon$.
+\end{myassump} Under these assumptions Lemma 4.3.13 in \citet{Cappe} gives $\delta(Q^m)\leq 1-\varepsilon$.

-When considering forgetting properties it seems logical to show that the filter $\phi_{\nu,k|n}$ depends less and less on the initial distribution of $X_0\sim\nu$, as $k$ increases.
+When considering forgetting properties it is reasonable to expect that the filter $\phi_{\nu,k|n}$ depends less and less on the initial distribution of $X_0\sim\nu$, as $k$ increases.
 Specifically we have that when comparing initial distributions $\nu$ and $\nu'$:

-Now using Corollary 4.3.9 in \cite{Cappe} we have
+Now using Corollary 4.3.9 in \citet{Cappe} we have

 where $\xi,\xi'$ are probability measures, $K$ a transition kernel.

 Using this on our representation of the filters gives

 and since the Dobrushin coefficient is sub-multiplicative